-5 Best Alex Lifeson Rush Songs
+Top 5 Alex Lifeson Rush Songs

-Perhaps it's sometimes hidden, but it's easy to believe that Lifeson is a big Who fan, especially after hearing his playing on the distortion-riddled beginning of 'Cold Fire.'
-The 'Counterparts' album found Rush noticeably toughening up their sound of 1991's 'Roll The Bones' album.
+Perhaps it is sometimes hidden, but it's easy to believe that Lifeson is a big Who fan, especially after hearing his playing on the distortion-riddled beginning of "Cold Fire."
+The Counterparts album found Rush noticeably toughening up their sound of 1991's Roll the Bones album.
 Was any part of that change an an attempt to stay relevant with the onset of grunge?
-Rush purists would likely say no, but it doesn't matter – 'Counterparts' definitely had some great, heavy moments, and Lifeson gets a lot of great tones on the album.
+Rush purists would likely say no, but it doesn't matter.
+Counterparts definitely had some great, heavy moments – and Lifeson gets a lot of great tones on the album.

-Speaking of "heavy,” with the way Lifeson's guitar just smashes our collective faces on 'BU2B,' we couldn't be more excited to hear the rest of the band's forthcoming 'Clockwork Angels' album.
-'BU2B' puts Lifeson's guitar right at the front of the mix, center stage where it belongs.
-He takes full advantage, rumbling with the intensity of an angry velociraptor that hasn't eaten for about 80 million years.
-Don't let the fact that this is a recent recording keep you from considering this as one of Lifeson's finest moments ever.
+Speaking of "heavy," Alex Lifeson's guitar just smashes our collective faces on "BU2B."
+This standout Clockwork Angels track puts Lifeson's guitar right at the front of the mix, center stage where it belongs.
+He takes full advantage, rumbling with the intensity of an angry velociraptor that hasn't eaten for about a million years.
+Rush's most recent studio album showed Lifeson wasn't slowing down; in fact, this is one of his finest moments ever.

-Alex Lifeson intensifies the already-frenzied pace of 'Bastille Day,' from 1975's 'Caress of Steel,' by tearing through one of his most awesome guitar solos ever.
+Alex Lifeson intensifies the already-frenzied pace of "Bastille Day" by tearing through one of his most awesome guitar solos ever.
 The song demonstrates Rush's ability to tackle a complex subject relatively quickly, without taking up a full album side.
-Of course, they still had a couple of really, really long songs later in the album with the far-reaching 'The Necromancer' and 'The Fountain Of Lamneth.'
+Of course, they still had a couple of really, really long songs later in the album with the far-reaching "The Necromancer" and "The Fountain of Lamneth."